kitzberger/songs/Little Did I Know.md

 ## Verse

-	about one week later you sent me a request to annonce in public - our friendship manifest
+	about one week later you sent me a request (request! request!) to annonce in public - our friendship manifest

 	while browsing though your profile